2600hz/kazoo/core/kazoo_number_manager/doc/README.md

 1. On the number's reseller account document (`undefined` by default)
 1. In `system_config/number_manager`:
     * if `system_config/number_manager/providers` is set it will be used as the default list of allowed features
-    * otherwise, allows usage of all features by default
+    * otherwise, the defaults of `"features"."allow"` are used
     * Note: local numbers are the only exception (see note below)

 Each of these documents can both have a list of features allowed for use and forbidden from use: